wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. In the **Cardinality** dropdown list, notice that **One To Many** is selected.

 	The cardinality was automatically detected, because Power BI understands that the **ProductKey** column from the **Product** table contains unique values.
 One-to-many relationships are the most common cardinality, and all relationship you create in this lab will be this type.
-You will work with a Many-to-many cardinality in **Lab 05A**.

 1. In the **Cross Filter Direction** dropdown list, notice that **Single** is selected.

 	Single filter direction means that filters propagate from the "one side" to the "many side".
 In this case, it means filters applied to the **Product** table will propagate to the **Sales** table, but not in the other direction.
-You will work with a bi-directional relationship in **Lab 05A**.

-1. Notice that the **Mark This Relationship Active** is checked.
+1. Notice that the **Make This Relationship Active** is checked.

 	Active relationships will propagate filters.
 It's possible to mark a relationship as inactive so filters don't propagate.
 Inactive relationships can exist when there are multiple relationship paths between tables.
 In which case, model calculations can use special functions to activate them.
-You'll work with an inactive relationship in **Lab 05A**.

 1. Click **OK**.